ENCCS/sycl-workshop/content/device-discovery.rst

 This is a method available for many of the classes defined by the SYCL standard including ``device``, of course.
 The template parameter specifies which information we would like to obtain.
 In the previous examples, we have used ``info::device::vendor`` and ``info::device::name`` to build our selectors.
-Valid ``get_info`` queries for devices are in the ```info::device`` namespace and can be roughly classified in two groups:
+Valid ``get_info`` queries for devices are in the ```info::device`` namespace and can be roughly classified in two groups of queries, which can:

-#.
-Queries which can help decide whether a kernel can run correctly on a given
+#. decide whether a kernel can run correctly on a given device.
-   device.
-For example, querying for ``info::device::global_mem_size`` and ``info::device::local_mem_size`` would return the size, in bytes, of the global and local memory, respectively.
-#.
-Queries which can help tune kernel code to a given device.
 For example,
+   querying for ``info::device::global_mem_size`` and ``info::device::local_mem_size`` would return the size, in bytes, of the global and local memory, respectively.
+#. help tune kernel code to a given device.
+For example, querying
-   querying ``info::device::local_mem_type`` would return which kind of local memory is available on the device: none, dedicated local storage, or an abstraction built using global memory.
+   ``info::device::local_mem_type`` would return which kind of local memory is available on the device: none, dedicated local storage, or an abstraction built using global memory.

-we will not list all possible device queries here: a complete list is `available on the webpage of the standard
+We will not list all possible device queries here: a complete list is `available on the webpage of the standard
 <https://www.khronos.org/registry/SYCL/specs/sycl-2020/html/sycl-2020.html#_device_information_descriptors>`_.

-.. challenge:: Nosing around on our system
+.. exercise:: Nosing around on our system

    We will write a chatty program to report properties of all devices available on our system.
 We will have to keep the `list of queries